2013 population: 672

 Ōtautau (tautau means a style of greenstone pendant) is 50 km north-west of Invercargill, in the foothills of the Longwood Range.

-It was the administrative hub of Wallace county (western Southland) for a century. Ōtautau began as a wagon stop on the Riverton–Wakatipu gold diggings route, in the 1860s and 1870s.
+It was the administrative hub of Wallace county (western Southland) for nearly a century. Ōtautau began as a wagon stop on the Riverton–Wakatipu gold diggings route.
 Sawmills once processed timber from the Longwood Range, and the township has long served the local farms.
 The saleyards once handled tens of thousands of sheep annually, but were closed in the 1990s.

 Lying 82 km north-west of Invercargill, Nightcaps unfurls along the foothills that mark the north-western perimeter of the Southland Plains.
 The settlement developed from 1880 to exploit the massive coal field – a wide band running across Northern Southland.